The child finds their usual routine from your very first morning.

 - The next AESH scans the same QR code, reads the same profile

-- You start right in, without reinventing the wheel
+- You start off right, without reinventing the wheel

 - Not a medical file